mennis/aoe-osx/README.md

 allows a Mac system to access and use ATA over Ethernet block storage devices on the local ethernet network.

+The original author is Brett D. George.
+He is reachable via a GMail address with username composed of the letters in the name just mentioned, including the middle initial.

 ## Projects

 * AoE - Kernel extension for handling ethernet handling and ATA translation